open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/automatic.md

 [cert-manager](https://cert-manager.io/docs/installation/).
 If you use the helm chart, there is an option to generate a self-signed cert instead.

-> If you want to use Go auto-instrumentation you need to enable the feature
+> If you want to use Go auto-instrumentation, you need to enable the feature
 > gate.
 See
 > [Controlling Instrumentation Capabilities](https://github.com/open-telemetry/opentelemetry-operator#controlling-instrumentation-capabilities)
 > for details.